-The ActivPanel is an excellent canvas for creativity, offering a range of flexible solutions which support innovation in the classroom – so if you’re looking to unlock your students’ creative talents, we’ve got just the thing…
+The ActivPanel interactive display is an excellent canvas for creativity, offering a range of flexible solutions which support innovation in the classroom – so if you’re looking to unlock your students’ creative talents, we’ve got just the thing…

 This blog is the second part of our ‘Getting creative with the ActivPanel’ mini-series, so if you haven’t checked out our earlier post on artistic apps, that’s a great place to start.